hugohp19/stagewoodBackEnd/README.md

 # Stagewood - BackEnd

 This back-end side of the application have all the logic to process request to the database.
 It was done using the following technologies: GraphQL, Apollo Server, Prisma, MySQL database, AWS RDS, Heroku.
-Other technologies used: bcryptjs and jsonwebtoken for validation/verification, concurrently to run both sides (server and client) in developer enviroment, and cloudinary to store users' profile pictures.
+Other technologies used: bcryptjs and jsonwebtoken for validation/verification, concurrently to run both sides (server and client) in developer environment, and cloudinary to store users' profile pictures.

+Link to the client github: https://github.com/hugohp19/stagewood-FronEnd

 Mutations:
 login(email, password);